 Animal Care Modules

-For Autumn Term 2020, our FE Animal Care Modules will be avaliable to book and will follow specific Covid-19 guidelines.
+Our FE Animal Care Modules are avaliable to book.
+Session deliver will follow specific Covid-19 risk guidelines.

 Specific avaliability is dependant on the topic and the number of students.

 To discuss what we can provide for your students, please contact our Education Department directly by email email@example.com.

 These modules are designed for students studying animal care on an FE level course.
 They provide detailed and specific information and allow access to areas of the zoo not normally available for the public to view.

 These modular sessions enable you to get the perfect combination of topics for your animal care course.
 Choose two modules for a full day trip or if you are just visiting for half a day, book one module.
 Sessions are for a maximum of 30 participants (students and teachers) , but we can run multiple sessions if you have a larger group.

 Each module is 2 hours.
 One hour is spent in a classroom setting providing background information and an introduction to the topic.
 The other hour is out in the zoo participating in a tailored behind-the-scenes experience.

 In order to accommodate these behind-the-scenes experience, there is an associated cost.
 The cost is £10.00 per post 16 student to attend one session, or £11.00 per post 16 student to attend two sessions on the same day.
 This fee includes their entry to the zoo.
 Free teacher supervisory places are provided at a ratio of 1 free teacher per 10 students.
 There is no minimum number of students but if you are bringing fewer than 10 students, there is a minimum charge of £100 to book a module session.